with Steven Polwart and Inge Thomson Laws of Motion

 Karine Polwart is a Scottish songwriter, musician, storyteller, poet and performer, among her very long list of credits and skills.
 She delves into ancient folk music, modern popular song and pretty much everything in between.
 Her new album is both theater and song, a thematic look at refugees, immigrants, emigrants and other people on the move in the world, from both historical and modern perspectives.
 Laws of Motion (Hudson Records, UK) is a powerful piece of work: sympathetic, loving, angry, artistic, political and raw in equal measure.

-We'll have a full review of the new album soon, but this particular song has struck such a chord with my radio listeners that I felt I wanted to share it in the moment we most need it.
+This particular song has struck such a chord with my radio listeners that I felt I wanted to share it in the moment we most need it.
 Co-written with Martin Green, its musical setting is a tense bed of electronics and acoustic instruments, with multiple, layered voices singing of the grace and strength of displaced people.

 Whispers in the desert storm